Discrete-time, discrete-state multistate Markov models from the perspective of algebraic statistics: Maximum likelihood estimation and likelihood geometry

 whenever such a solution exists.

 In our example, the ideal corresponding to equations~\eqref{theorem_birch} has dimension $0$ and degree $17$, and therefore has $17$ complex solutions, counted with multiplicity.
-Five of the $17$ solutions are real, and exactly one is nonnegative:
+There are three real solutions and exactly one solution is nonnegative: